liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

 For example, you might want to compliment language module keys with module-specific keys or override language module keys with your own.
-This requires aggregating both module's resource bundles and prioritizing your module's resource bundle higher than the language module's.
+This requires aggregating both modules' resource bundles and prioritizing your module's resource bundle higher than the language module's.
 The following example demonstrates this.